 This blog comes from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
-In this blog we will discuss what options you have if you miss your notice or lien deadlines.

 What Are the Basic Notice/Lien Rules?